nats-io/jetstream-leaf-nodes-demo/README.md

 ```

 Please note that I created the streams in the respective domain while having been connected to the hub.
-If you want to interact with a JetStream that is not in the domain you are connected to, you can provide the `js-domain` option.
+If you want to interact with a JetStream that is not in the domain to which you are connected, you can provide the `js-domain` option.
 This can also be set in the context.

-Let's also send 10 messages
+Let's also send 10 messages.

 ```txt
 > nats --context=hub pub test "hello world" --count 10